solomonyohanis/osticket-post-install-config/README.md

 **Admin Panel → Agents → Roles**

-> **What is a Role?**
-> Roles are permission bundles assigned to agents.
+Roles are permission bundles assigned to agents.
 Instead of giving every agent full admin access, roles let you define exactly what an agent can do — such as viewing tickets, closing them, deleting them, assigning them to other agents, and so on.
 A role does not represent a job title; it controls what actions are available inside osTicket.

 <img width="1920" height="955" alt="01_agent_login" src="https://github.com/user-attachments/assets/5ec501e9-d19e-4813-b150-d67e6748adb4" />